While ginger is an ingredient in many recipes, ginger desserts are where it really shines.

 All you’ll need to make it is fresh ginger, lemon zest, water, sugar, and freshly squeezed lemon juice.

-Using this recipe, you can make about two pints, which means you’ll have some to enjoy now, and plenty to freeze for later.
+This recipe makes about two pints.
+That means you’ll have some to enjoy now and plenty to freeze for later.

 You could always share, but that’s not required.